-Theatrical performances in a school environment are subject to remuneration as soon as they are not just held strictly within the limits of an individual school class.
+Theatrical performances in a school environment are subject to remuneration as soon as they are not just held strictly within the limits of the teaching by a teacher in an individual school class.

-In the case of guest performances by theatre companies at schools, the authorisation for the performance must be obtained by the invited group of performers.
-The school shall notify SSA of the performance in advance and SSA shall invoice the school according to its applicable tariff in order to cover the rights of the authors it represents.
+In the case of guest performances by theatre companies at schools, the authorisation for the performance must be obtained by the invited group of performers – the school must, however, ensure that a valid permit has been obtained.
+The school shall notify SSA of the performance in advance and SSA shall invoice the school according to a special flat rate in order to cover the rights of the authors it represents.

 If students go to a “general public” theatre to attend the performance, they normally pay for their own ticket and the theatre takes care of the Entirety of legal provisions attributing the author of a work moral and proprietary privileges. remuneration.